 Regular training reviews should be conducted to review ongoing training needs of all personnel.
 In addition all relevant personnel shall be made aware of the hazards of any new products and/or changes to operating procedures and systems.
 A policy shall be established to define the activities for which the understanding and competence of individuals shall be periodically re-assessed and with what frequency.
 Personnel meeting the requirements of the competence checks would then be authorised to perform the tasks against which they have been checked.
-In addition to specific job training, some of the following training topics shall be considered:-
+In addition to specific job training, some of the following training topics shall be considered:

-- a) The site safety rules and company's safety policy. - b) The emergency and site evacuation procedures. - c) The use of personal protective equipment. - d) Awareness of 'permit to work' system, if no detailed SOP is available. - e) The identification of cylinder contents. - f) The basic physical, chemical and hazardous properties of gases handled. - g) The safe handling and storage of cylinders. - h) The different sizes, types etc. of cylinders. - i) The different cylinder valve types, valve outlets and applications.
+- a) site safety rules and company's safety policy. - b) emergency and site evacuation procedures. - c) use of personal protective equipment. - d) awareness of 'permit to work' system. - e) identification of cylinder contents. - f) basic physical, chemical and hazardous properties of gases handled. - g) safe handling and storage of cylinders. - h) different sizes, types etc. of cylinders. - i) different cylinder valve types, valve outlets and applications.

-8.2 Cylinder reception/receiving personnel
+8.2 Cylinder reception personnel

-In addition to 8.1 above and specific job training, training topics to be considered should include the following:-
+In addition to 8.1 and specific job training, training topics to be considered should include the following:

-- a) The recognition of cylinders received in a potentially hazardous condition and the immediate action to be taken. - b) Cylinder retest date requirements.
+- a) recognition of cylinders received in a potentially hazardous condition and the immediate action to be taken. - b) cylinder retest date requirements.